mtguerreiro/ocp/app/example_controller/readme.md

 - `ocpConfig.h`: Defines the number of traces and control systems in the system.
 - `stypes.h`: Configuration file for the simulation, containing a description of the input and output signals.
 - `buck.py` and `python_ex_controller.py`: Python files for this example. `buck.py` has definitions that are specific to the controller, and `python_ex_controller.py` shows how to interact with the controller.
-- Folder `app`: contains the source files for the controller.
+- `app` folder: contains the source files for the controller.
-- Folder `plecs`: contains the simulation of the converter.
+- `plecs` folder: contains the simulation of the converter.

 The structure of the files in the `app` folder is discussed in the introductory example, and thus this won't be discussed here again.